SINGLE PHASE INDUCTION MOTOR |

 X1 = Stator reactance

-And X = rotor reactance referred to stator
+And X2 = rotor reactance referred to stator

 R2 = rotor resistance referred to stator